 If a connection to the database specified by connection-spec exists already, conditions are signalled according to the if-exists parameter, as described above.

-connected-databases

-disconnect

-reconnect

-connect-if-exists

-find-database

-status
+connected-databases disconnect reconnect connect-if-exists find-database status connected-databases => databases databases The list of active database objects.

 The pool and make-default keyword arguments to connect are CLSQL extensions.